Skyward by Brandon Sanderson. ★★★★

 I’ll read pretty much anything Brandon Sanderson writes, so it comes as no surprise that I rushed to pick up Skyward, his new young adult science fiction novel.

 Spensa has always longed to be a pilot like her father… even when he flees in the middle of battle and is shot down by his own side in punishment for cowardice.
-But her world needs pirates.
+But her world needs pilots.
 Spensa is one of the descendants of a wrecked space fleet who found a precarious refuge in the caverns of a graveyard of a planet while an unknown alien species launches constant attacks, trying to destroy what civilization humanity has managed to recreate.

 Spensa and her family have to live under her father’s dishonorable reputation, even though Spensa is certain that he wasn’t a coward and that there has to be more to the story.
 Getting into flight school will be hard enough, but graduating will be even harder — many cadets and pilots don’t survive their first encounters with the enemy.